 Thundermist recognizes the importance and benefits of our fellow’s awareness of the economic, social, and environmental challenges patients may face.
-The fellowship addresses these factors during the 5-week new employee/fellowship orientation.
+The Fellowship addresses these factors during the 5-week New Employee and Fellowship Orientation.
 Each fellow participates in the orientation session at the start of their Fellowship year.
-Meet-and-greets with leaders and program staff of various programs within our communities as well as tours, either virtually or in-person, of their organizations constitute some of what occurs during this orientation period.
+Meet-and-Greets with leaders and program staff of various programs within our communities as well as tours, either virtually or in-person, of their organizations constitute some of what occurs during this orientation period.

-Fellows will receive a unique and hands-on mentoring experience from a team of highly experienced health care professionals.
-These professionals, known as fellowship preceptors, will work side-by-side with fellows in dedicated precepted clinics to help them develop the expertise they need to succeed in their field.
-Program leadership will also lead training in the responsibilities and privileges of medical staff participation at Thundermist.
+Fellows will receive a unique and hands-on mentoring experience from a team of highly experienced behavioral health professionals.
+These professionals, known as Fellowship preceptors, will work side-by-side with fellows in dedicated precepted clinics to help them develop the expertise they need to succeed in their field.
+Program leadership will also lead training in the responsibilities and privileges of behavioral staff participation at Thundermist.

-In addition to our program preceptors and staff support, the Thundermist Psychiatric Nurse Practitioner Fellowship Program will provide fellows with:
+In addition to our program preceptors and staff support, the Thundermist Psychiatric Mental Health Nurse Practitioner Fellowship Program will provide fellows with:

 Full integration into the organization

-- Weekly didactic sessions: scheduled learning sessions on a variety of complex, clinical challenges most commonly encountered in FQHCs.
+- Weekly didactic sessions: scheduled learning sessions on a variety of complex, clinical challenges most encountered in FQHCs

 Direct clinical practice, including but not limited to:

 - Psychopharmacologic Treatment